-The Academy will ensure that when/if hire out our school facilities/premises to organisations or individuals (for example to community groups, sports associations and service providers to run community or extra-curricular activities) we will ensure that appropriate arrangements are in place to keep children safe.
+The academy will ensure that when/if hire out our academy/nursery facilities/premises to organisations or individuals (for example to community groups, sports associations and service providers to run community or extra-curricular activities) we will ensure that appropriate arrangements are in place to keep children safe.

-When services or activities are provided by The Academy under the direct supervision or management of our school the arrangements for child protection will apply.
+When services or activities are provided by the academy/nursery under the direct supervision or management of our academy/nursery the arrangements for child protection will apply.

-Where an external body is providing community or extra-curricular activities The Academy will ensure seek assurance that appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements to lease with The Academy on these matters where appropriate.
-The Academy will ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.
+Where an external body is providing community or extra-curricular activities The academy will ensure seek assurance that appropriate safeguarding and child protection policies and procedures in place (including inspecting these as needed); and ensure that there are arrangements to lease with the academy on these matters where appropriate.
+The academy will ensure safeguarding requirements are included in any transfer of control agreement (i.e. lease or hire agreement), as a condition of use and occupation of the premises; and that failure to comply with this would lead to termination of the agreement.